Things to do in Ayutthaya

 A ride on a private long-tailed boat that allows you to experience local life along part of the famous Chao Phraya river between Bang Pa In and Ayutthaya.

-Wat Phanan Choeng temple is best known for its giant sitting Buddha, one of the most beautiful in Thailand.
-The impressive Buddha image almost reaches the top of the chapel with its height of 19 meters.
+Wat Phanan Choeng is best known for its seated Buddha image, it almost reaches the top of the chapel with its height of 19 meters, one of the most revered Buddha images in Thailand.

 Wat Phra Si Sanphet is a very impressive site that was once the royal temple of the Grand Palace when Ayutthaya was the capital of Siam.

-Wat Chai Wattanaram on the bank of Chao Phaya river is Ayutthaya’s most beautiful and impressive ruin, with architectural style influenced by Cambodia’s Angkor Wat.
+Wat Chai Wattanaram on the bank of Chao Phaya river is one of the most photogenic temple ruins in Ayutthaya, with architectural style influenced by the Angkor temple complex in Cambodia.